itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 # The Server

-Vote uses Express to handle requests from users requesting a page, as well as the API for data requests and CRUD operations from MongoDB.
+Vote uses Express to handle page requests, as well as API requests for CRUD operations with MongoDB.

 ## Server Side Rendering

 Vote's React markup is rendered on the [server](https://github.com/itxchy/FCC-vote/blob/master/server.js) into a string using `ReactDOMServer.renderToString`, and passed down to the client.
-By the time the client bootstraps the bundle, the client-side application code from the bundle takes over user interactions.
+By the time the client bootstraps the JavaScript bundles, the client-side application code from the bundle takes over user interactions.
 This is great for a few reasons.
-First, React doesn't need to re-render the requested page when the client application finally bootstraps.
-Second, this allows the server to respond with markup as if it were static, which is great for users with slow connections.
+First, client-side React doesn't need to re-render the page's markup when it finally bootstraps in the browser.
+Second, this allows the server to respond with markup as if it were static (it's made into static markup on the fly), which is great for users with slow connections.
 A lot of people are stuck with 2G around the world.
-Instead of having to wait a long time for a bundle to download before seeing anything, the pre-rendered markup will show up faster by an order of magnitude.
+Instead of having to wait many seconds for a bundle to download before seeing anything, the pre-rendered markup will show up almost immediately.
 Once the app's bundle finishes downloading, the app will be interactive.
-This is great for SEO, since the pre-rendered markup is crawlable by search engine bots.
+This is great for SEO, since the pre-rendered markup is crawlable for search engine bots.

 The code itself is very simple.
 Thanks again to Brain Holt for teaching this pattern in the first Complete Intro To React!

 ```js
 app.use((req, res) => {
   match({ routes: Routes(), location: req.url }, (error, redirectLocation, renderProps) => {

     if (error) {
       res.status(500).send(error.message)

     } else if (redirectLocation) {
       res.redirect(302, redirectLocation.pathname + redirectLocation.search)

     } else if (renderProps) {
       const body = ReactDOMServer.renderToString(
         React.createElement(